How to figure out if an ICO token is a security - the Howey Test

 The Howey Test

-In the context of blockchain tokens, the Howey test can be expressed as three independent elements.
+In blockchain tokens, the Howey test can be expressed as three independent elements.

 1. An investment of money.